swiss-art-research-net/docs.swissartresearch/docs/et/built_work.md

 ### Names and Classifications

 The attribution of names and types to built work, as with other entities, is a basic human activity.
 A chief factor in disambiguating built works lies in understanding the various names and identifiers that have been given to them at different moments in their individual histories.
-Likewise, additional classifiers of the built work, such as how it is has been formally classified, give important distinguishing characteristics.
+Likewise, additional classifiers of the built work, such as how it has been formally classified, give important distinguishing characteristics.

 <table>
   <tr>